Are you a freelancer relying on gig work for your primary or additional source of income?

 - Little to no collective bargaining power: Often, gig workers and freelancers are lone wolves working by themselves.
 They don’t have the backing and bargaining power of a workers’ union or other related organization.

-- Uncertainty: Because long-term, high-paying work isn’t guaranteed, planning for the future can be a challenge.
+- Uncertainty: Because long-term, high-paying work isn’t guaranteed, planning for the future can be challenging.

 What lies ahead for freelancers